On the Road Again (Roy Wood album)

 On the Road Again is the third solo album by Roy Wood.

 The album was released only due to the intervention of Warner Bros. boss Mo Ostin.
 Still, it was only released in the United States, Germany and the Netherlands.

 The album includes guest appearances from Carl Wayne, Andy Fairweather-Low and John Bonham.

+Promotion

-Two singles were released from the album: The title track (with Wizzard's "Saxmaniacs", an instrumental from the then-unreleased album Main Street, on the b-side) and "Keep Your Hands on the Wheel" (with Wizzo Band's "Giant Footsteps", from their only album Super Active Wizzo, on the B-side).
+Two singles were released from the album: "Keep Your Hands on the Wheel" (with Wizzo Band's "Giant Footsteps", from their only album Super Active Wizzo, on the b-sidethe B-side) and the title track (with Wizzard's "Saxmaniacs", an instrumental from the then-unreleased album Main Street, on the b-side).

 "Dancing at the Rainbow's End" was also released as a single, but credited to Wizzo Band.

 Critical reception

 The Globe and Mail wrote that "the music is slightly more interesting than your average brand of pop-rock, with at least a half-dozen moments of pure inspiration."